iamabeljoshua/ceros-ski/README.md

 8. Added a feature that allows the user to increase the skier's speed when the F key is pressed.

 9. Wrote more unit tests

+### Feature suggestions:

+1. Add background music
+2. Play a different background music when the skier is being chased by a Rhino
+3. Add game pickups (like health - to increase the skier's life)